This post may contain affiliate links. For more information, please see our affiliate policy.

-15. For the One With a Starter Kitchen: Chef’s Knife
+15. For the One With a Starter Kitchen: Global Chef’s Knife

 If there’s one thing someone needs when moving into their first home, it’s a great chef’s knife.
 While it’s nice to have knives for specific purposes, this one is extremely versatile and can get you through cooking most meals.
 It’s the perfect gift for anyone moving into their first home or furnishing a new kitchen.
-We recommend the Global Chef’s Knife, which is the one Meggan uses in her own home—and the one her chef friends use in their restaurants.
+I use the Global Chef’s Knife per the recommendation of my chef friend who uses it in her restaurant.
 It comes with a lifetime warranty against defects and breakage.
-It also maintains sharpness exceptionally well, although a knife sharpener would still make a nice companion gift if you have more money to spend!
+It also maintains sharpness exceptionally well — and I chop a lot!

 One of the best cooking gifts will always be a KitchenAid Stand Mixer.
 Why?
 It’s a classic kitchen staple that makes a great splurge gift!
 If you’re shopping for someone who loves to bake, there’s no doubt they would welcome a KitchenAid Stand Mixer into their kitchen.
-Loved by Meggan and tens of thousands of reviewers on Amazon and elsewhere, it’s a top-notch gift they will never forget.
-Other than people who love baking, if the person you’re shopping for is furnishing their first kitchen or a new kitchen, this is also something they’d appreciate too.
+I think everyone should own it because you never know when you’ll need to use it and it looks so pretty on a countertop.

 17. For the Family Chef: The America’s Test Kitchen Family Cookbook